turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 heavier usage patterns so that we can identify the performance issues that arise from these contexts.

-## Usage Patterns -- Production vs. Development
+### Usage Patterns: Production vs. Development

-When considering the performance of an application, it's helpful to think about what its usage "profile" looks like: in what ways is it being used, how frequently, by how many people, etc.
+When considering the performance of an application, it's helpful to think about what its usage profile looks like: in what ways is it being used, how frequently, by how many people, etc.

-Consider the usage profile of an average Turing student application:
+Consider the usage profile of an average student application:

 * Few users (possibly 1 or 2 at any given time)
 * Sporadic requests (often long gaps between requests)